-Microsoft Recently Released windows 10 May 2021 update with several new features and improvements on existing features.
+Microsoft Recently Released the windows 10 2022 update with several new features and improvements on existing features.
 Upgrade Process is very well and smooth for most of the users, but some users have different issues.
-Several users report Windows 10 21H1 Start menu not working.
-Or start menu not responding After Upgrade Windows 10 October 2020 update.
+Several users report Windows 10 22H2 Start menu not working.
+Or the start menu not responding After Upgrade Windows 10 2022 update.
 Also, some users complained After the update, apps are no longer included in the Start Menu in spite of them being installed on the system.
 The apps can’t be pinned from the taskbar or start menu after the recent upgrade.

-Windows 10 Start Menu is where everything is on Windows, so it can be quite frustrating if it suddenly stops working, not opening.
-And running start menu troubleshooting tool, repair corrupted system files, Create a new user account profile, Reinstall Windows App can help to fix issues.
-If you are also having the issue with the start menu not responding, Crashes, even not open while clicking on the Start menu.
+Windows 10 Start Menu is where everything is on Windows, so it can be quite frustrating if it suddenly stops working, not open.
+And running the start menu troubleshooting tool, repairing corrupted system files, Creating a new user account profile, and reinstalling Windows App can help to fix issues.
+If you are also having the issue with the start menu not responding, crashing, or even not opening while clicking on the Start menu.
 Try one of our solutions to fix it now.

 Basic Things to Check

 - Make Sure there is any virus / Malware not causing the issue.
-We recommend Install a good antivirus, Anti-malware application and perform a full system scan.
+We recommend Installing a good antivirus, Anti-malware application and perform a full system scan.

-- Run System optimizer tool like CCleaner To clear junk, cache, System error files and fix broken registry errors.
+- Run a System optimizer tool like CCleaner To clear junk, cache, and System error files and fix broken registry errors.

 Windows 10 Start Menu Troubleshooter